 - Use linoleic high oils or linoleic high moisturisers

-Essential fatty acids such as linoleic acid show promise for protecting against the development of comedonal acne with other studies showing its topical application can help to reduce the size and severity of microcomedones.
+Essential fatty acids such as linoleic acid show promise for protecting against the development of comedonal acne13 with other studies showing its topical application can help to reduce the size and severity of microcomedones14.

 Linoleic acid is an essential fatty acid the body is unable to self-synthesise.
 Dermatological studies show this omega fatty acid plays a vital role in signalling the normal desquamation of skin and therefore helping to re-adjust hyperkeratinisation.